mr-techieX/web-dev/README.md

 - Control List Counting

 By default, an ordered list will start counting from 1.
-If you want to start counting from a specified number, you can use the 'start' attribute:
+If you want to start counting from a specified number, you can use the `start` attribute:

 ```html
 <ol start="10">